A children's book for grown-ups by Jon Evans

 Thanks to:

-* Kate Ward for all her support and belief.
+* Kate Ward for her support and belief.

 * Chelsea Watt and Elisa Korenne for providing the NYC apartments in which I started and finished the book.